Winter 2019 Practice Period at City Center: Commuter Option, CC 1/23 – 3/23

 The commuter option includes:

-- The Tuesday on-site practice period class, Experience & Investigation: Studying the Six Paramitas.
+- The Monday on-site practice period class, The Heart of the Way of Zen.

 - Weekly Wednesday practice period tea and dharma discussion.

 - An invitation to join the dokusan or practice discussion schedule.

 - All temple Dharma talks, ceremonies, and daily zazen periods.

 Commuter Participation Fee: $169 general; $152 current members; $135 limited income.